What type of content do you primarily create?

 Available on: Windows, macOS, and Linux

-4. Canva Video: Best for social media marketing
+4. Canva Video: Best for social media content

 It's missing some of the more advanced features found in dedicated video editors, but it makes up for it with integrated grahpic design tools and a vast library of stock assets and templates for creating vibrant, expressive social media content, especially for brands.